What can the story of the Israelites' long stay in Egypt teach us?

 What a mess I had gotten myself into!

 The children of Israel faced a similar dilemma.
-They went down to Egypt for a party, since there was a famine in Palestine.
-After a while the party turned sour.
+Since there was a famine in Canaan, they went down to Egypt.
+After a while, the party turned sour.
 And the longer they stayed, the worse it got.
 In fact, the first chapter of Exodus describes their lives as "bitter."

 They didn't belong in Egypt.
 God's place for them was Canaan, but there didn't seem to be any way for them to escape the land of the Pharaohs.

-The biblical account of the enslavement of the Israelites and their subsequent deliverance by the Lord is useful not only as history, but also as a revelation of God's dealings with individuals today.
+The biblical account of the enslavement of the Israelites and their subsequent deliverance by the Lord is useful not only as history but also as an analogy of people's lives today.